mwaseem75/iris-VectorLab/README.md

 Application will get the top 5 similar vector data.

-Try to do a traditional search by clicking the Normal search button, system will not retrieve any record.
+Now we will do a traditional search by clicking the Normal search button, as expected system will not retrieve any record.
 <img width="853" alt="image" src="https://github.com/mwaseem75/iris-VectorLab/assets/18219467/fcd8d095-590b-40dc-91aa-69635ae84f10">

-Application will not get any data.

 Thanks